PLANNING, PARAGRAPHING, AND POLISHING: FINE-TUNING THE PERFECT ESSAY

 Sum It Up: When reviewing the paragraphs they have written, a good starting point is for students to read each paragraph and attempt to sum up its main point in a single line.
 If this is not possible, their readers will most likely have difficulty following their train of thought too and the paragraph needs to be overhauled.

 Let It Breathe: When possible, encourage students to allow some time for their essay to ‘breathe’ before returning to it for editing purposes.
-This may require some skillful time management on the part of the student, for example a student rush-writing the night before the deadline does not lend itself to effective editing.
+This may require some skilful time management on the part of the student, for example, a student rush-writing the night before the deadline does not lend itself to effective editing.
 Fresh eyes are one of the sharpest tools in the writer’s toolbox.

 Read It Aloud: This time-tested editing method is a great way for students to identify mistakes and typos in their work.
 We tend to read things more slowly when reading aloud giving us the time to spot errors.
 Also, when we read silently our minds can often fill in the gaps or gloss over the mistakes that will become apparent when we read out loud.